|

 that an intake questionnaire be mailed to you.

-For security reasons, Mr. Campbell does not
+security reasons, Mr. Campbell does not provide online questionnaires or

-provide online questionnaires or transmit confidential information via the
+transmit confidential information via the Internet.
+Submission of

-Internet.
-Submission of a completed intake questionnaire enables Mr.
+a completed intake questionnaire enables Mr. Campbell to perform a free,

-Campbell to perform a free, initial legal evaluation and make
+initial legal evaluation and make recommendations.
+You may contact

-documents, or provide other civil law notarial services.
-You may schedule
+civil law notarial services.
+You may schedule an appointment for

-request an appointment to visit Mr. Campbell in his offices by calling
+to visit Mr. Campbell in his offices by calling (334) 832-9090, or you

-+334.832.9090, or you may send an e-mail message to us at the following
+may send an e-mail message to us at the following address: SEND

-MAP
+link: MAP

 About language services

-When language translation and interpretation services are required, Mr. Campbell uses the Linguist Databank of the International Assistance Project of Alabama , which offers linguists commanding more than 30 languages.
+When language translation and interpretation services are required, Mr. Campbell uses the Linguist Databank of the International Assistance Project of Alabama, which offers linguists commanding more than 30 languages.
 Foreign-language speakers are available Monday through Friday, from 1:00 to 5:00 p.m.
 (Central Time), with a Spanish speaker onsite.
 Callers uncomfortable in speaking the English language who would like to talk with a lawyer personally may leave a voice message, after office hours, in their native language.
-Computer users may visit Mr. Campbell’s web site, or send an e-mail message to: SEND MAIL .
+Computer users may visit Mr. Campbell’s web site, or send an e-mail message to: SEND MAIL.

 Education